norpactech/pareto-ui/README.md

 - Fork and clone this repo.
 - Rename the repo on GitHub to match the name of your project.
-- Search and replace references to `lemon-mart` with your project name and git repo.
+- Search and replace references to `pareto-factory` with your project name and git repo.
 - Remove `manager`, `pos`, and `inventory` folders and references to them from `app-routing.module.ts`.
 - You may modify `profile.component.ts` and `view-user.component.ts` under the `user` folder to fit your needs.
 - Edit `lemonmart-theme.scss` to match your desired color scheme.